Risk factors for breast cancer: Calcium

 Several reviews have found a weak inverse association between dietary calcium intake and breast cancer risk.
 The World Cancer Research Fund International and American Institute for Cancer Research have stated that there is limited evidence that diets high in calcium might decrease the risk of breast cancer.

 Fruits and vegetables

 High total dietary fiber consumption and total fruit and vegetable consumption is associated with a reduced risk of breast cancer.

 Meat

 High total processed meat and red meat consumption are associated with increased breast cancer risk.

 Saturated fat

 Several reviews of case–control studies have found that saturated fat intake is associated with increased breast cancer risk.

-Polycyclic Aromatic Hydrocarbons
+Sugar

-Polycyclic aromatic hydrocarbons (PAHs) are a known human carcinogens due to their mutagenic ability to damage DNA which causes cancer.
-A 2016 study found that sources of PAHs such as grilled and smoked meats (along with other sources such as cigarette smoking and indoor air pollution) were associated with 30–50% increase in breast cancer incidence.
-High risk individuals were those who were active smokers, consumed greater than 55 servings of grilled/smoked meats a year, frequently used indoor fire places, and were exposed to large amounts of traffic pollution.
-The study was a population-based case-control study conducted on Long island, New York (N=1,508 breast cancer cases/1,556 controls).
-The authors concluded that while PAHs are ubiquitous, breast cancer risk factors could be modified by dietary and lifestyle changes.
+Sugar consumption does not cause cancer.
+The National Breast Cancer Foundation have stated that "eating too much of any food can contribute to weight gain, obesity, and health issues, which can in turn increase breast cancer risk, but there is no direct link between sugar and breast cancer.
+Consuming sugar in moderation as part of a healthy diet does not cause breast cancer".